We are up early to catch a jet boat to ride through the Bay of Kotor and out to swim in the Blue Cave on the Adriatic Sea.

 There was one more cave called the bat cave, but we didn’t go there.
 Time to head back.

 We stop at two islets.
-I am not sure the difference between islands and islets other than size but when Rob and I were touring the 1000 islands in the St. Lawrence River, they told us that a tree had to grow to make it an island.
+I am not sure the difference between islands and islets other than size but when Rob and I were touring the Thousand Islands in the St. Lawrence River, they told us that a tree had to grow to make it an island.
 This needs more research.

 There are two islands – one is a natural island and the other is made made.